-Halloween, which the Irish can lay claim to founding, inspired many traditions on how to ward off the evil spirits the Irish believed came to visit them during the Halloween season – the end of the light and the beginning of the dark season.
+Halloween, which the Irish can lay claim to founding, has inspired many traditions on how to ward off the evil spirits.
+The Irish believed that on October 31 the most evil of creatures and ghouls came to visit them as the year saw an end of the light and the beginning of the dark season.

-Black cats – Schlageck said these creatures are "associated with Faust who sold his soul to the devil for knowledge and power."
+Schlageck said these creatures are "associated with Faust who sold his soul to the devil for knowledge and power."
+As such the ghouls are wary of our dark-furred, little feline friends.
+Who ever said a black cat was bad luck!

-Pumpkin or jack-o'-lanterns – faces carved on the pumpkins are said to keep away ghosts from the door.
+The faces carved on the pumpkins are said to keep away ghosts from the door.
+What face will scare off the fairies more this year?
+Donald Trump or Hillary Clinton?

-Halloween colors are still orange and black, colors associated with the dead.
+Halloween colors are still orange and black, however, colors associated with the dead so if you're feeling like getting into the Oíche Samhna (Halloween) spirit, simply stick on something in these colors.